 Big Idea 7 The mathematics of probability can be used to describe the behavior of complex systems and to interpret the behavior of quantum mechanical systems.

 Enduring Understanding 7.A The properties of an ideal gas can be explained in terms of a small number of macroscopic variables including temperature and pressure.

-Essential Knowledge 7.A.1 The pressure of a system determines the force that the system exerts on the walls of its container and is a measure of the average change in the momentum or impulse of the molecules colliding with the walls of the container.
+Essential Knowledge 7.A.1 The pressure of a system determines the force that the system exerts on the walls of its container and, when the number density is constant, is a measure of the average change in the momentum or impulse of the molecules colliding with the walls of the container.
 The pressure also exists inside the system itself, not just at the walls of the container.